Princeton-CDH/startwords/content/issues/5/casting-in-reverse/index.md

 In 3D scanning, it is necessary to "mesh" the model, which effectively fills in the data gaps and together renders a more lifelike scan.[^13] If the raw scans can be seen as a hollow, untreated bronze cast---with imperfections, sprue holes, and other proverbial "casting flaws"---the mesh function becomes a surrogate for the finishing processes of polish and repair.
 The results of the mesh were striking, if also unexpected.

-{{<sketchfab id="69fdd11c63da4927a5d7d07bf643fcda" alt="Still from a 3D model of a bronze frog, viewed head on." pdf-img="images/fig9-sketchfab-frog-still.png" pdf-alt="Still image of a gilt frog, captured from a 3D scan of the object." caption="**Figure 9.** 3D-scan of brass frog, using Einscan SP, tabletop.
+{{<sketchfab id="69fdd11c63da4927a5d7d07bf643fcda" alt="Still from a 3D model of a bronze frog, viewed head on." pdf-img="images/fig9-sketchfab-frog-still.png" pdf-alt="Still image of a gilt frog, captured from a 3D scan of the object." caption="**Figure 9.** 3D-scan of brass frog, using EinScan SP, tabletop.
 The black shapes on the bottom and side capture the casting wax used to support the object.">}}
 {{< wrap class="txt-only" >}}
 ⩩-----------------------------------------------------------------------------------⟩
 | FIGURE 9.
-3D-scan of brass frog, using Einscan SP, tabletop.
+3D-scan of brass frog, using EinScan SP, tabletop.
 The black shapes on the bottom and side capture the casting wax used to support the object.
 Image courtesy of author.
 ⩩-----------------------------------------------------------------------------------⟩
 {{</ wrap >}}